nhrones/FreshSSRtoSPA/README.md

 # Simple SPA fresh project

-This is a very simple SPA using fresh.
+This is a very simple Single Page App using fresh.
+Fresh `Server-Side-Renders` the /routes/index.tsx page,
+then runs the simple page and its code in the browser.

+I use a hidden island element to expose all content in the browser
+(see: /islands/HiddenRef.tsx)

 The UI is esentially pure html, no jsx required         (/routes/index.tsx)
 Styling is from a plain css file in the static folder   (/static/style.css)
 All client-side code is Typescript in the /app/ folder  (/app/dom.ts)